Authentication in Microsoft Teams Rooms

 Account management for Microsoft Teams Rooms devices is handled at the application level.
 The application connects to Microsoft Teams, Skype for Business, and Exchange to get resources for the room account to enable calling and meeting experiences.
 The device is kept account agnostic to allow for always-on capabilities, calling scenarios (for devices configured with a Calling Plan), and custom lockdown mechanisms implemented on these devices.
 This means that authentication for these devices happen in a different way than for end-user devices.

-Modern authentication is recommended for all customers using Microsoft Teams Rooms devices with Office 365.
+Modern authentication is recommended for all customers using Microsoft Teams Rooms devices with Microsoft 365 or Office 365.
 If you have an on-premises deployment of Exchange server or Skype for Business server, configure hybrid modern authentication with Azure Active Directory (Azure AD) to enable using modern authentication.

 When you use modern authentication with the Microsoft Teams Rooms application, Active Directory Authentication Library (ADAL) is used to connect to Microsoft Teams, Exchange, and Skype for Business.
 A Microsoft Teams Rooms device is a shared device and performs a nightly reboot to ensure smooth functioning and to get critical operating system, driver, firmware, or application updates.
 The modern authentication mechanism uses the resource owner password credentials authorization grant type in OAuth 2.0, which doesn't require any user intervention.
 This is one of the key differences between how modern authentication works for user accounts versus resource accounts that are used by the Microsoft Teams Rooms application.
 Because of this, Microsoft Teams Rooms resource accounts shouldn't be configured to use multi-factor authentication (MFA), smart card authentication, or client certificate-based authentication (which are all available for end users).

-The other key difference between how modern authentication works on Microsoft Teams Rooms devices and end-user devices is that you can't use a resource account to apply device-level conditional access policies such as "Require device to be marked as compliant", or "Require Hybrid Azure AD joined device", and so on.
-This is because device-level concepts don't apply to modern authentication when used at the application level.
-Instead, you can enroll a device in Microsoft Intune and apply compliance policies by using the guidance provided in Managing Teams Meeting Rooms with Intune.
+The other key difference between how modern authentication works on Microsoft Teams Rooms devices and end-user devices is that you can't use a resource account to apply device-level conditional access policies in Azure Active Directory and Endpoint Manager as device info is not passed when using this grant type.
+Instead, you can enroll a device in Microsoft Endpoint Manager and apply compliance policies by using the guidance provided in Managing Teams Meeting Rooms with Intune.

 Enable modern authentication on a Microsoft Teams Rooms device